Great conversations that don’t turn into decisions.

 What changes when friction is visible.

 When execution friction is surfaced early, conversations stop circling.
 Priorities harden.
 Tradeoffs become explicit.
-Decisions either move forward cleanly or end without ambiguity.

 Why experienced fractionals choose to work this way.